The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change

 Before you can adopt the seven habits, you'll need to accomplish what Covey calls a "paradigm shift"--a change in perception and interpretation of how the world works.
 Covey takes you through this change, which affects how you perceive and act regarding productivity, time management, positive thinking, developing your "proactive muscles" (acting with initiative rather than reacting), and much more.

 This isn't a quick-tips-start-tomorrow kind of book.
-The concepts are sometimes …
+The concepts …

 10 editions